russellw/wic/README.md

 To put things back the way they were, type `wic uninstall`.

+The question of _which_ `cl.exe` to replace is nontrivial; Visual C++ 2015 contains six different `cl.exe`s, different build systems call different ones in different circumstances, and across-the-board replacement wouldn't necessarily be correct e.g. an attempt to build Python using Clang requires the 64-bit `cl.exe` redirected and the 32-bit one left alone.
+Thus, wic replaces the `cl.exe` indicated by the current `path` setting.
+If installing wic seems to have no effect, check the `path` and consider trying a different Visual C++ settings batch file.

 The operation of wic is controlled by the following environment variables.

 ####wic-args